Mauritius Trade Marks & Patents

 Mauritius Trade Marks

-Mauritius is a “first to file” jurisdiction and trade mark registration is mandatory to be granted rights over a mark.
+Mauritius is a first to file country and whomever first files a particular trade mark gets the rights.
 Mauritius recognises the goods and services classes from the Nice Classification and allows for multi-class filing.
 Mauritius trade marks are valid for 10 years from the filing date and renewable for further periods of 10 years.

 Mauritius is a member of the Madrid Protocol treaty which offers international trade mark filing, registration and maintenance.
 A single application in Mauritius can be applied to multiple jurisdictions so long as those countries are members of the Madrid Protocol.
 Mauritius is a member of the Paris Convention where each contracting state must grant the same IP protection to nationals of other contracting states.
 The Paris Convention provides for the right of priority in the case of patents, trade marks and designs.

 Smit & Van Wyk IP lawyers and Africa agents deal exclusively with trade mark law in most African countries, including Mauritius trade marks.
 Our fields of practice encompass all aspects relating to trade mark applications, renewals and protection.
 Our services includes trade mark searches, prosecution, maintenance and enforcement, but more specifically:

 (1) Providing advice on the registrability, selection, use and retention of trade marks;

 (3) Helping clients license or franchise their rights;